Dave031387/DRSSoftware.EnigmaMachine/README.md

 interface.
 The **IRotor** interface derives from the **ICipherWheel** interface and adds one property and two methods specific to the **Rotor** class.

 > [!NOTE]
-> Rotors have two sides - left and right.
+> *Rotors have two sides - left and right.
 Transforms can take place in either direction depending on whether the signal is going inbound towards the
 > reflector or outbound coming back from the reflector.
 Inbound transforms go from right to left through the rotor, while outbound transforms go from
-> left to right through the rotor.
+> left to right through the rotor.*

 The **IRotor** interface defines the following read-only public property in addition to those inherited from the **ICipherWheel** interface:
-- `TransformIsInProgress` - This property is set to *true* when the *Transform* method has processed an inbound character transform.
-It is set back to
-  *false* when the *Transform* method has completed processing the oubound character transform.
+- `bool TransformIsInProgress` - This property is set to *true* when the *Transform* method has processed an inbound character transform.
+It is set back to *false* when the *Transform* method has completed processing the oubound character transform.
 The sole purpose of this property is to enable the rotor to keep track of the inbound vs. outbound character transform since the wiring is traversed in opposite directions for each.

 The **IRotor** interface also defines the following public methods in addition to those inherited from the **ICipherWheel** interface:
-- `ConnectRightComponent(IRotor rotor)` - This method connects the left side of the given rotor to the right side of this rotor.
+- `void ConnectRightComponent(IRotor rotor)` - This method connects the left side of the given rotor to the right side of this rotor.
-- `ConnectLeftComponent(ICipherWheel cipherWheel)` - This method connects the left side of this rotor to the right side of the given cipher wheel.
+- `void ConnectLeftComponent(ICipherWheel cipherWheel)` - This method connects the left side of this rotor to the right side of the given cipher wheel.
 The given cipher wheel will either be another rotor or a reflector.

 The **Rotor** class provides the implementation for the *Initialize* and *Transform* methods inherited from the **CipherWheel** class.
 The